codesharedot/qtum-price-ruby/README.md

-# nix price
+# bitbay price

-Gets the nix price with Python (from JSON).
+Gets the bitbay price with Python (from JSON).

 https://pythonbasics.org